siqad/siqad/README.md

 ## GUI

 ### Generic
+* When attempting to select DBs using rubberband but clicked on a DB/aggregate as the starting location, the object at the starting position takes the press event and rubberband fails to show
 * Save DB layouts and load from save
   * "You have unsaved changes..."
   * Periodic autosave
 * Don't deselect cells when entering Panning mode
 * When using DBGen Tool, show ghosts indicating where DBs will be created
 * ~~Esc cancels paste operation~~ Implemented 17.07.13